scalawithcats/scala-with-cats/src/pages/applicatives/index.md

 ```

 The calls to `parseInt` and `Future.apply` above
 are *independent* of one another,
 but `map` and `flatMap` can't exploit this.
 We need a weaker construct---one that doesn't guarantee sequencing---to
 achieve the result we want.
 In this chapter we will look at two type classes that support this pattern:

   - *Cartesians* encompass the notion of "zipping" pairs of contexts.
     Cats provides a `CartesianBuilder` syntax that
     combines `Cartesians` and `Functors` to allow users
     to join values within a context using arbitrary functions.

   - *Applicative functors*, also known as `Applicatives`,
     extend `Cartesian` and `Functor` and provide
     a way of applying functions to parameters within a context.
-  `Applicative` is also the source
-  of the `pure` method that we have been using
+    `Applicative` is the source of the `pure` method
-  in our discussion of monads.
+    we introduced in Chapter [@sec:monads].

 Applicatives are often formulated in terms of function application,
 instead of the cartesian formulation that is emphasised in Cats.
 This alternative formulation provides a link
-to other libraries and languages such as Scalaz and Haskell,
+to other libraries and languages such as Scalaz and Haskell.
-so we'll also look at it.
+We'll take a look a different formulations of Applicative,
+as well as the relationships between
+`Cartesian`, `Functor`, `Applicative`, and `Monad`,
+towards the end of the chapter.